Affiliate links on SoundGuys may earn us a commission. Learn more.

 Editor’s note: this 1MORE True Wireless ANC review was updated on March 23, 2022, to include updated pricing, update formatting, and information about testing.

-Who should get the 1More True Wireless ANC?
+Who should get the 1MORE True Wireless ANC?

 The earbuds and charging case feel premium, but the silicone ear tips tear easily.

-Features of the 1More Music app
+Is the 1MORE Music app useful?

 How do you connect the earbuds?

-1More shelled out for Qualcomm True Wireless Stereo Plus, which operates differently from standard true wireless connections.
+1MORE shelled out for Qualcomm TrueWireless Stereo Plus, which operates differently from standard true wireless connections.
 Rather than designating one earbud as the primary receiver and the other as the secondary, TrueWireless Stereo Plus separately and simultaneously connects to both earbuds.
-Doing so reduces latency while improving connection strength and stability.
+This reduces latency and improves connection strength and stability.
 The only caveat is you need to remain within the standard 10-meter wireless range.